 Still, Let the Wrong One In is exactly the kind of horror-comedy I enjoy.
 It’s over the top and features both likable and annoying characters.
 After all, you need someone to annoy you, so you can celebrate when the vampires get their fangs in them.
 So to speak.
 Also, I admit that the Irish dialect makes everything seem even stranger – in a good way!

 LET THE WRONG ONE IN had its world premiere at Fantastic Fest 2021.
-It will be out in a wide release later in the US via Dark Sky Films.
+It will be out in select theaters and on Digital on April 1, 2022, in the US via Dark Sky Films.

 Director: Conor McMahon